Setting the rental value of a property and working out rental yield is more than plucking a figure out of the air that seems about right.

 Miss the mark and set the rent too high and you risk the home burning a hole in your bank balance from standing empty for months but go too low and the rent coming in will fall short of expectation and reduce your profits.
 Either way is bad for business.

 So how much should you charge as rent?
-The answer is don’t be greedy or too generous and set a fair price in line with similar properties in the same neighbourhood – and this guide shows you how to arrive at the right figure in two easy steps.
+The answer is don’t be greedy or too generous and set a fair price in line with similar properties in the same neighbourhood.
+This guide shows you how to work out your property’s rental yield and arrive at the right figure in two easy steps.

-If you want an overview of rents in your area, you can look up several online reports update each month.
+If you want an overview of rent prices in your area, you can look up several online reports update each month.

-They give a helpful overview of trends in the rental market and can give a reliable rent amount a specific property should command.
+They give a helpful overview of trends in the rental market and can give a reliable calculation on your property’s rental yield.